 Not necessarily.
 You can get a domain and hosting from different providers.
 Some hosting providers allow you to register a domain name for free when purchasing a hosting account.
 When registering a domain from your hosting provider, the benefit is that you can manage both the domain and hosting from a single account.

-Alternatively, you can buy a domain name from a domain registrar, like NameCheap.
-In the long run, buying a domain name from a domain registrar will be profitable for you because the domain renewal cost will be low.
+Alternatively, you can buy a domain name from a domain registrar, like NameCheap or GoDaddy.
+In the long run, buying a domain name from a domain registrar will be profitable for you because the domain renewal cost will be lower.